 This type of case requires an experienced hand to gather all the testimony and records necessary to build a strong case.
 In addition to fighting aggressively in the courts and negotiating rooms, we compassionately connect clients with state resources that provide support and education for families with disabilities.

-We offer complimentary consultations about your case.
+We offer complimentary consultations about your case in our Bergen County and Rockland County offices.
 You are under no obligation to pay an attorney fee unless we win your case and collect a settlement or verdict in your favor.
 Seek truth and justice amid your heartbreak to gain the compensation your family deserves and ensure this same preventable tragedy does not happen to others.

 Additional birth injury resources: